Introduction

 Etiology

 Cardiac tamponade may be caused by the accumulation of pericardial fluid from either a transudate, exudate, or blood.
-Slow accumulation such as in infections such as tuberculosis or myocarditis, autoimmune diseases, neoplasms, uremia, and other inflammatory diseases are better tolerated than rapid accumulation as seen in hemorrhages such as from a penetrating wound to the heart, ventricular wall rupture after myocardial infarction (MI) or following a pacemaker insertion complication.[5]
+Slow accumulation, such as in infections such as tuberculosis or myocarditis, autoimmune diseases, neoplasms, uremia, and other inflammatory diseases are better tolerated than rapid accumulation, as seen in hemorrhages such as from a penetrating wound to the heart, ventricular wall rupture after myocardial infarction (MI) or following a pacemaker insertion complication.[5]

 Epidemiology

 Acute pericarditis was reported in 0.1% to 0.2% of hospitalized patients for non-ischemic chest pain.[2]
-The prevalence of pericardial effusions is difficult to estimate because a good deal of may not be clinically significant.
+The prevalence of pericardial effusions is difficult to estimate because a good deal of them may not be clinically significant.
 The incidence or prevalence of pericardial effusions is estimated to be around 2 cases per 10,000 population.
 There is an increased prevalence in HIV-positive patients, end-stage renal disease, occult malignancies, tuberculosis, autoimmune diseases like lupus, or penetrating traumatic injury to the chest.[5]

 Pathophysiology